-Seniors & Juniors - Date to be announced

-Northwestern identification required
+Seniors & Juniors - Date to be announced, Northwestern identification required eligible to attend the prom.

-Prom Eligibility: Only seniors and juniors who are clear of all financial obligations to the school and were classified by the school as a senior or junior in September of 2021 are eligible to attend the prom.
 Freshmen and sophomores cannot attend the Prom.
 Any outside guest must be registered and approved by the administration.
 Seniors and juniors may register an outside guest that meets the qualifications listed below: